What Is Convertible Preferred Stock?

-Convertible preferred stocks are a special class of stocks issued by the company which gives the right to the investor to convert its preferred stock holding into fixed numbers of shares of company common stock after the predetermined time span.
-Convertibles preferred are hybrid instruments with bond and equity-like features wherein, it is equivalent to bonds with fixed dividend payment plus as the option to acquire common stock.
+Convertible preferred stocks are a special class of stocks issued by the company, giving the investor the right to convert its preferred stock holding into fixed shares of company common stock after the predetermined period.
+Convertibles preferred are hybrid instruments with bond and equity-like features, equivalent to bonds with fixed dividend payment plus the option to acquire common stock.

-Applying below formulae can give the total cost per common share after conversion is applied:
+Applying the below formulae can give the total cost per common share after conversion is applied:

 In this case, it’s $10 (500/50) which is termed as the conversion price.